Get more experience

 - South Shields Marine School – Deck and Engine options

 Jubilee Sailing Trust

 Take the helm, set sail and keep watch.
-The Jubilee Sailing Trust (JST) owns the Lord Nelson and Tenacious.
+The Jubilee Sailing Trust (JST) owns the S.V.
+Tenacious.
 These tall ships give anyone, regardless of ability, the chance to experience what life is like sailing the high seas.

 Back on dry land, there are over 200 UK maritime museums that paint a fascinating picture of life at sea – then and now.
 Book a tour, visit an exhibition or look out for maritime careers events and study days.